Skip to contents

 devtools::install_github("rte-antares-rpackage/antaresWaterValues@*release")

-Using the Shiny app
+1. With the Shiny app

-opts = antaresRead::setSimulationPath("your/path/to/the/antares/study","input")
+opts = antaresRead::setSimulationPath("your/path/to/the/antares/study", "input")

 shiny_water_values(opts)

-Without the Shiny app
+2. Scripting without the Shiny app

-opts <- antaresRead::setSimulationPath("your/path/to/the/antares/study","input")
+opts <- antaresRead::setSimulationPath("your/path/to/the/antares/study", "input")

 area <- "area"

-pumping <- T #T if pumping possible
+pumping <- TRUE # TRUE if pumping is possible

 name = "3sim"